 Creative ways to support the Garden

-After her death, Ms. Bixby Bryant's Rancho Santa Ana (originally in the Yorba Linda area) was sold and the current location established in Claremont in 1951.
+After her death, Ms. Susanna Bixby Bryant's Rancho de Cañon de Santa Ana (originally in the Yorba Linda area) was sold and the current location established in Claremont in 1951.
 Her estate established the Garden's endowment.

-By creating an irrevocable gift in your estate plans, you can be a part of the Garden's legacy.
+By creating an irrevocable gift in your estate plans, you can be a part of the Garden's legacy as a Susanna Bixby Bryant Council member.

 Joining the Susanna Bixby Bryant Council is an important step in supporting the Garden, and by adding your name, you may also encourage others to join you.
 If you have already made a bequest to the Garden, please let us know so that you may be properly thanked and recognized as a member of The Susanna Bixby Bryant Council.

-Special recognition will be given in the Annual Honor Roll of Donors, and Council members will be invited to join with Director’s Circle members in other special events and activities.
+Special recognition will be given in the Annual Honor Roll of Donors and Council members will be invited to the Majestic Oak Leadership Society Dinner.
 Donors who have made a bequest or other estate gift, but do not want public recognition, may join anonymously while still receiving invitations to events and activities.

 Using Stocks, Bonds or Property to Make a Gift